graphprotocol/indexer/README.md

 Network Subgraph
   --network-subgraph-endpoint    Endpoint to query the network subgraph from
                                                              [string] [required]
+  --network-subgraph-auth-token  Bearer token to require for /network queries
+                                                                        [string]
+  --serve-network-subgraph       Whether to serve the network subgraph at
-  --allocation-syncing-interval  Interval (in ms) for syncing indexer
-                                 allocations from the network
+                                 /network             [boolean] [default: false] --allocation-syncing-interval  Interval (in ms) for syncing indexer allocations from the network
                                                       [number] [default: 120000]